thisisjonchen/mlnotes/README.md

 - Try adding polynomial features($x_1^2, x_1^3, x_1x_2, etc$)
 - Try increasing/decreasing the regularization term $\lambda$

 Many of these steps can take lots of time, like getting more training examples.
+How do we know what to do?

 `(DEF)` **(Machine Learning) Diagnostic**: A test that you run to gain insight into what is/isn't working with a learning algorithm, to gain guidance into improving its performance
 - Can take time to implement, but doing so can be a very good use of your time